Gima Keimolo

 Gimapau Gima Keimelo, usually known as Gima Keimolo, (born 4 December 1982) is a Papua New Guinean cricketer.
 A right-handed batsman and right-arm fast-medium bowler, he has played for the Papua New Guinea national cricket team since 1998.
+He has also played rugby league, representing the Kumuls in 2007.

 Career

 Keimolo's first taste of international cricket came at the 1998 Under-19 World Cup when he played for Papua New Guinea in four tournament matches.
 He made his debut for the senior team in October that year, playing in the ACC Trophy against Singapore aged just 15.

 He next played for Papua New Guinea in the 2001 Pacifica Cup in Auckland, New Zealand, and played in the 2001 ICC Trophy in Canada later that year, following this by playing in the East Asia/Pacific Under-19 Championship for the Papua New Guinea Under-19 team, from which Papua New Guinea qualified for the 2002 Under-19 World Cup in Sri Lanka.
 He played in six matches of that tournament.

 He returned to the senior side to make his List A debut in the 2005 ICC Trophy in Ireland.
 He has not played for Papua New Guinea since, though he did play for a combined East Asia/Pacific team in the Australia National Country Cricket Championships in 2006.